Professional Training for Therapists

 - Establish your objectivity from the very beginning

-Ethics with Couples
+Ethics in Couples Therapy

 This is why couples therapy is so difficult.
 It's why we have special sections of our Ethics Codes on couples therapy.
 And why we need to be careful when we apply the Ethics Codes that were written for individual therapy.
 Yes, all those individual codes apply to couples therapy, but they need to be applied in a different context.
 Confidentiality, for instance, is more complicated when there are two clients.